mr2raccoon/caactus/README.md

 # caactus
  caactus (cell analysis and counting Tool using ilastik software) is a collection of python scripts to provide a streamlined workflow for [ilastik-software](https://www.ilastik.org/), including data preparation, processing and analysis.
-It aims to provide an easy-to-use tool for counting cells from microscopy pictures.
+It aims to provide an easy-to-use tool for counting and analyzing cells from microscopy pictures.

  ![workflow](https://github.com/mr2raccoon/caactus/blob/main/images/caactus-workflow(1).png)